The life and soul of the Garden Route

 Sightings

-See below a list of marine life and land animals we could encounter on our trips around the bay and the peninsula.
+Below is a selection of the remarkable marine and land animals we may encounter as we explore the bay and its beautiful peninsula.

 Ocean Sightings